The Parcmawr Herd: Boers and Boer crosses

 To read about our harness goats, go to the next page

-100% Boers Macriloda Benita with kids Delius and Donnybrook (left) and Donnybrook as a goatling (right) Dodoma, our 78% Boer X, as a goatling
+100% Boers Macriloda Benita with kids Delius and Donnybrook (left) and Donnybrook as a goatling (centre) and Macriloda Jalna, a pure-Canadian-bred.

 e-mail: mwshackles@ddol-las.net